 Go to the system settings tab from the Apple menu, click on the “Software Update” pane, look for the available updates, and download them on your Mac.

 Please note that this method does not require upgrading your operating system.
-Like it does not involve you upgrading from macOS Monterey to macOS Ventura.
+Like it does not involve you upgrading from macOS Ventura to macOS Sonoma.
 The only requirement of this method is to install the system updates of your current operating system.

 Solution 4: Temporarily Disable Gatekeeper→